nickel-lang/organist/README.md

 1. A unified configuration framework for all of these
 2. A powerful and ergonomic language to allow you to easily abstract over these configurations, with discoverability and early error reporting

-Organist currently only supports managing your project dependencies (with [Nix](https://github.com/NixOS/nix)), but more should come soon (CI, development services, etc..).

 ## Getting started

 To start using Organist, you need `Nix` to be installed and configured.